fau-masters-collected-works-cgarbin/gpt-all-local/README.md

 pip install -r requirements.txt
 ```

+### PDF parsing

+The PDF parser in [`unstructured`](https://github.com/Unstructured-IO/unstructured) is a layer on top of the actual parser packages.
+Follow the instructions in the [`unstructured` README](https://github.com/Unstructured-IO/unstructured/blob/main/README.md#installing-the-library), under the "Install the following system dependencies" bullets.
+The poppler and tesseract packages are required (ignore the others).

 ### Model

 I suggest starting with a small model that run on CPU.
 GPT4All has a list of models [here](https://gpt4all.io/index.html).
 I tested with [mistral-7b-openorca Q4](https://gpt4all.io/models/gguf/mistral-7b-openorca.gguf2.Q4_0.gguf).
 It requires 8 GB of RAM to run.
 Note that some of the models have restrictive licenses.
 Check the license before using them in commercial projects.